 The development of electrolyte systems with high safety is crucial for achieving safe and high energy batteries.
 Over the decades, several systems have been proposed and intensively investigated in terms of improving Li battery safety.
 For instance, aqueous electrolytes are the recently emerging family of safe electrolytes.
 However, due to the low electrochemical stability of H2O, these electrolytes are highly limiting to the cell voltage, which also restricts the improvement of capacity compared with conventional Li batteries.
-Although there are breakthroughs, such as "water-in-salt" electrolytes that have been reported recently,^[7] the energy density of aqueous battery materials is still not comparative to the state-of-the-art of high voltage batteries.
-Inorganic solid-state electrolytes (SSEs) represent another family of promising materials for solid-state Li batteries (SSLBs).
-The first report of inorganic electrolyte assembled batteries dates back to as early as the 1960s, when β -alumina (Na2O · 11Al2O3) was demonstrated as a solid electrolyte in high temperature sodium-sulfur batteries.^[8] Benefiting from the unique structure and ion dynamics, inorganic SSEs provide very high ionic conductivity (10-3 S cm-1 at room temperature), high Li+ transference number (t{1i^+} , close to 1) as well as a wide electrochemical stability window.
-However, these electrolytes are rigid and create poor solid-solid interface contact between the electrode and electrolyte, leading to significantly high interfacial resistance.^[9] Other drawbacks such as poor chemical stability can be found in some representative systems, such as LiPON, NASICON, and Li7P3S11 electrolytes,^[10] in which the reduction reaction between inorganic electrolytes and Li metal anode inevitably form unstable solid electrolyte interphase (SEI) layers.^[11] It should also be pointed out that, in practical applications, it is a challenge to completely remove the pores in inorganic electrolyte pellets (usually higher than 5%^[12]), under which conditions the Li dendrites can still penetrate the electrolyte and short-circuit the cells.
+Although there are breakthroughs such as "water-in-salt" electrolytes that have been reported recently,[7] the energy density of aqueous battery materials is still not comparative to the state-of-the-art of high voltage batteries.
+Inorganic solid-state electrolytes (SSEs) represent another family of promising materials for SSLBs.
+The first report of inorganic electrolyte assembled batteries dates back to as early as the 1960s, when $\beta$ -alumina (Na2O·11Al2O3) was demonstrated as a solid electrolyte in high temperature sodium-sulfur batteries.[8]
+Benefiting from the unique structure and ion dynamics, inorganic SSEs provide very high ionic conductivity (10-3 S cm-1 at room temperature), high Li+ transference number ( $t{Li+}$ , close to 1) as well as a wide electrochemical stability window.
+However, these electrolytes are rigid and create poor solid-solid interface contact between the electrode and electrolyte, leading to significantly high interfacial resistance.[9]
+Other drawbacks such as poor chemical stability can be found in some representative systems such as LiPON, NASICON and Li7P3S11 electrolytes,[10] in which the reduction reaction between inorganic electrolytes and Li metal anode inevitably form unstable interfacial SEI layers.[11]
+It should also be pointed out that, in practical applications, it is a challenge to completely remove the pores in inorganic electrolyte pellets (usually higher than 5% [12]), under which conditions the Li dendrites can still penetrate the electrolyte and short-circuit the cells.

-In summary, current SSEs still show problems such as poor interface stability especially when paired with high voltage cathode materials,^[13] limited kinetics in high loading electrodes, high electrode/electrolyte interfacial resistance, and unfavorable mechanical stability/integrity for large-scale battery applications.
+In summary, current SSEs still show problems such as poor interface stability especially when paired with high voltage cathode materials, [13] limited kinetics in high loading electrodes, high electrode/electrolyte interfacial resistance, and unfavorable mechanical stability/integrity for large-scale battery applications.
 Thus, in the pursuit of high energy Li metal batteries, the main strategies will include how to design compatible electrolyte materials and how to correspondingly formulate the cathode composition to improve electrode/electrolyte charge transfer and enhance active material loading.
-Commercially, the demonstration of polyethylene oxide (PEO) based Li metal polymer batteries (30 kWh packs, 100 Wh kg-1 at 70-80 °C) by Bollore Blue Solutions for diverse applications including as car-sharing EVs, shows that these barriers can be overcome.^[14] Meanwhile, higher rate performance, higher energy density, and ambient temperature operation remain as goals for researchers and industry alike to further the development and his work is focused on developments of alternative polymer electrolytes and plastic crystal composites for high energy, all-solid-state lithium-, sodium-metal batteries.
+Commercially, the demonstration of polyethylene oxide (PEO) based Li metal polymer batteries (30 kWh packs, 100Wh kg-1 at 70-80 °C) by Bollore Blue Solutions for diverse applications including as car-sharing EVs, shows that these barriers can be overcome.[14]
+Meanwhile, higher rate performance, higher energy density and ambient temperature operation remain as goals for researchers and industry alike to further the development of SSLBs.
+In order to address the above challenges, this review will focus on our recent advances and strategies which particularly focus on the state-of-the art of the emerging organic based SSEs (e.g. organic plastic crystals, alternative polymer electrolytes and composite systems).
+These soft materials are often at the limit between solid electrolytes and ionic liquids, encompassing many of their benefits but also addressing solid-state electrolyte issues of interfacial stability and contact as well as processability.
+Furthermore, combined with computational simulations, the principles and strategies for future electrolyte systems with improved Li+ transport are proposed.